OmphileMorwane/OMPMOR404_BCL2401_GroupE_OmphileMorwane_SDF10/README.md

 # OMPMOR404_BCL2401_GroupE_OmphileMorwane_SDF10

-Title of the Project: APIs Learning Reflection Learning Reflection Template
+Title of the Project: APIs Learning Reflection

+Learning Reflection Template

 Part 1: Key Terms and Concepts
-Core Concepts and Key Terms
-API (Application Programming Interface): Understanding the basic concept, functionality, and purpose of APIs in software development.

-Interface: The definition and role of interfaces in technology, and how they differ from APIs.

-API Components: Learning the key components that make up an API.

-Types of APIs: Differentiating between various types of APIs and their specific roles and applications in technology.

-Remote (Web) APIs: Understanding how Remote APIs function, including their request-response mechanism.

-Client-Server Model: Grasping the fundamentals of the web, particularly the client-server model, and how APIs operate within this framework.

-REST (Representational State Transfer): Learning the basics of RESTful APIs, including their core principles and applications.

-API Exploration and Implementation: Basic operations of online APIs, exploring specific API implementations, and hands-on interaction with API tools.

-Command-Line API Interaction: Using command-line tools for API interaction, understanding API authentication methods, and parsing API responses.

-Curl: Understanding and using Curl for API interactions, including basic commands and its application in API requests.

-API Exploration Tools: Discovering and using various tools for API exploration and interaction, and their application in real-world scenarios.

-Helper Libraries: Understanding the role and usage of helper libraries in API interactions and their implementation in programming.

 __My Terms__
 __Term/Concept 1__: __Interface__